My software and services 2024

 there were/are some major changes happening with my assortment.

 Surface Duo 2 – My ‘Google’ phone.
 This as a ‘secondary’ or backup phone.
 It has all the Microsoft apps installed on it and is connected to my Microsoft 365 production account.
 Most importantly, it has the Microsoft Authenticator app for MFA access for certain apps.
-I’ll need to spend more time with this device as it is quite different from a ‘normal’’ phone.
 I also have the latest Microsoft Surface pen which I really like.
 It is probably the best ‘electronic scribing’ device I have used.

 Surface Pro 7 – This is my main desktop machine.
-Being the same form factor, it just slotted directly into my Kensington SD7000 Surface Pro Docking Station I already have in place.
-This meant that my Surface Pro 6 device has been relegated to my backup or travelling device (which kinda didn’t happen at all in 2021 now did it!).
+Being the same form factor as the Surface Pro 6, it just slotted directly into my Kensington SD7000 Surface Pro Docking Station I already have in place.
+This machine runs Windows 11 Enterprise.

-Surface Pro 6 – Moved from being my primary desktop to being my backup and travelling machine.
+Surface Pro 6 – My backup machine.
 I use it pretty much every day as an adjunct to my main machine.
-It lives on my secondary Kensington SD3500v docking station connected to a full screen and acts as my onsite backup in case my main machine fails or is unavailable for some reason.
-It is also a handy way to test things from outside my environment by hot spotting to my phones.
+It lives on my secondary Kensington SD3500v docking station connected to a full screen and acts as my backup in case my main machine fails or is unavailable for some reason.
+This machine run Windows 10 but could run Windows 11.
+I haven’t upgraded as yet because I want to maintain at least one production machine on Windows 10.

 Surface – I have had an original Surface version 1 for many years now.
 The keyboard has long since broken by the system still works fine, although somewhat under powered with only 4GB of RAM.
 This machine is now a dedicated device on a separate test tenant.
 This allows me to test Autopilot and other settings on it regularly.
 This machine is not suitable for Windows 11.